spyip/react-film/README.md

 }
 ```

-> Some animation styles may requires change to multiple rules.

 ### Options for basic styles

-You can specify options when creating a styles thru `createBasicStyles(options)`.
+You can specify options when creating a style set thru `createBasicStyles(options)`.

 | Name | Default | Description |
 | - | - | - |